UK raises tax on gambling machines, bookmakers suffer

 LONDON Britain raised taxes on high-stakes gambling machines on Wednesday, hitting the shares of bookmakers that rely on them for a growing share of their betting shop income.

-The duty will rise to 25 percent from 20 percent, Chancellor George Osborne said in his annual budget statement, responding to the spread of fixed-odds betting terminals that critics say are highly addictive.
+The duty will rise to 25 percent from 20 percent, Finance Minister George Osborne said in his annual budget statement, responding to the spread of fixed-odds betting terminals that critics say are highly addictive.

 Bookmakers recently introduced warnings to try to prevent players from running up rapid losses but say there is no evidence to support claims that the machines are leading to an increase in problem gambling.

-Shares in Ladbrokes, Britain's second-largest bookmaker, fell by almost 12 percent to 139.8p, while market leader William Hill was down 7 percent at 350.1p.
+Shares in Ladbrokes LAD.L, Britain's second-largest bookmaker, fell by almost 12 percent to 139.8p, while market leader William Hill (WMH.L) was down 7 percent at 350.1p.

 William Hill said the tax increase would have cost it 16 million pounds had it been in force last year and analysts forecast a cost of about 20 million pounds for Ladbrokes when the tax takes effect next year.